Botnet: Countermeasures

 One of the techniques for detecting these bot attacks is what's known as "signature-based systems" in which the software will attempt to detect patterns in the request packet.
 However, attacks are constantly evolving, so this may not be a viable option when patterns cannot be discerned from thousands of requests.
 There is also the behavioral approach to thwarting bots, which ultimately tries to distinguish bots from humans.
 By identifying non-human behavior and recognizing known bot behavior, this process can be applied at the user, browser, and network levels.

 The most capable method of using software to combat against a virus has been to utilize honeypot software in order to convince the malware that a system is vulnerable.
 The malicious files are then analyzed using forensic software.

 On 15 July 2014, the Subcommittee on Crime and Terrorism of the Committee on the Judiciary, United States Senate, held a hearing on the threats posed by botnets and the public and private efforts to disrupt and dismantle them.

+The rise in vulnerable IoT devices has led to an increase in IoT-based botnet attacks.
+To address this, a novel network-based anomaly detection method for IoT called N-BaIoT was introduced.
+It captures network behavior snapshots and employs deep autoencoders to identify abnormal traffic from compromised IoT devices.
+The method was tested by infecting nine IoT devices with Mirai and BASHLITE botnets, showing its ability to accurately and promptly detect attacks originating from compromised IoT devices within a botnet.

+Additionally, comparing different ways of detecting botnets is really useful for researchers.
+It helps them see how well each method works compared to others.
+This kind of comparison is good because it lets researchers evaluate the methods fairly and find ways to make them better.

 Historical list of botnets

 The first botnet was first acknowledged and exposed by EarthLink during a lawsuit with notorious spammer Khan C. Smith in 2001.
 The botnet was constructed for the purpose of bulk spam, and accounted for nearly 25% of all spam at the time.

 Around 2006, to thwart detection, some botnets were scaling back in size.

+The following is a non-exhaustive list of some historical botnets.